light wind sailing

-As soon as we began the three-day sail across the Flores Sea we hit the south-east trade winds.
-Dropping south from Benteng, and sailing parallel to Indonesia’s famous holiday islands, we could just make out Flores and Komodo to the south.
+As soon as we began the three-day sail across the Flores Sea, we hit the south-east trade winds.
+Dropping south from Benteng, and sailing parallel to Indonesia’s famous holiday islands, we could make out Flores and Komodo to the south.
 Somewhere in front of us, lost in the haze, lay Bali and Java.

 Our Code Zero Sail Setup